Present and past projects

 Together with Melanie Dammhahn (University of Münster) and several students, I am investigating which characteristics of the urban matrix predict changes in the small mammal community in Münster and surroundings.

-Health of urban gray squirrles
+Health parameters of urban gray squirrles

 Comfortably numb?
 Does urbanization change grey squirrel stress levels?